-A practicum is a unique opportunity for EMPH students to integrate and apply practical skills and training learned through course work and prior experiences in a professional public health work environment.
-A practicum is a significant educational experience that generally requires 200 to 400 clock hours in a public health agency, institution, or community under the supervision of site administrators and the guidance of the EMPH program, the Office of Applied Public Health, and/or Career Services.
+APE is a unique opportunity for EMPH students to integrate and apply practical skills and training learned through course work and prior experiences in a professional public health work environment.
+APE is a significant educational experience that generally requires 200 hours in a public health agency, institution, or community under the supervision of site administrators and the guidance of the EMPH program, the Office of Applied Public Health, and/or Career Services.

-Course Number Course Title Credit Hours PRS 595R Practicum 2
+Course Number Course Title Credit Hours PRS 595R Applied Practice Experience 2